Alliant Credit Union Mortgage Review 2020

 - Disclosure process.
 Your loan officer will discuss additional information that Alliant needs to process your application and submit it for approval.

 The loan officer will be in contact throughout your application process and will likely be your primary point of contact with Alliant.

 Pros and cons of an Alliant Credit Union mortgage

 - Accepts low down payments.
-Alliant Credit Union addresses the challenge of saving up for a home by offering low down payment programs to both first-time and non-first-time homebuyers.
+Alliant Credit Union addresses the challenge of saving up for a home by offering low-down-payment programs to both first-time and repeat homebuyers.

-- User-friendly website.
+- User-friendly website and robust digital tools.
 The website is easy to navigate and has useful features, such as customized quotes and homebuyer resources.
 There’s also a mobile banking app and digital lending platform.

 - Rate Watch.
 Customers can set interest-rate alerts based on their specific criteria.

 - Low fees on home equity products.
-Alliant’s home equity products do not carry an application fee, appraisal fee or closing costs.
+Alliant’s home equity products do not carry appraisal fees or closing costs.

 - Limited mortgage products.
-Alliant’s mortgage options are limited to conventional and jumbo loan products.
-It does not offer FHA, VA or USDA loans.
+Alliant’s mortgage options appear to be limited to conventional and jumbo loan products.

 - Borrower criteria not available.
 The company’s website does not provide detailed eligibility information, such as credit score requirements.